Non-singular vortices with positive mass in 2+1 dimensional Einstein gravity with AdS$_3$ and Minkowski background: Numerical results

 For an AdS$_3$ background, there are six parameters in our numerical simulations: $\lambda$, $\alpha$, $e$, $n$, $v$ and $\Lambda$.
 We set $\lambda=1$, $\alpha=1$ and $e=3$.
 We ran numerical simulations for five different cases determined by the values of the three parameters ($n$, $v$, $\Lambda$).
 The five cases are I=(1,1,-1),II= (1,1,-2),III=(1,1,-3), IV=(1,2,-2) and V=(2,1,-2).

 We calculate the mass of the vortex in two ways: first, using the metric together with Eq. \reff{M2} and second, inserting the matter profiles into integral \reff{M4}.
 The masses are listed in Table 1 and labelled $M_{metric}$ and $M_{integral}$ respectively.
 The two values match to within two or three decimal places.
 We know we have reached a large enough $R$ value when the mass is stable (i.e. when we take values of the functions in the plateau region at a radius $r$ much less than $R$ and the mass remains the same).
-In all cases $R=10$ sufficed.
+In all cases $R=10$ sufficed\footnote{ In our plots, the computational boundary was $R=10$ and at that radius the matter functions $f(r)$ and $a(r)$ reached $99.9 \%$ of their expected asymptotic values.
+A computational limitation of our procedure is that our simulation starts at a radius of $r=0.001$ instead of $r=0$.
+So strictly speaking, we could not implement exactly the boundary conditions at $r=0$ like $f(0)=0$ and $a(0)=0$.
+However, as mentioned above, the matter functions did reach their expected asymptotic values to within $99.9 \%$ so this limitation does not seem to have affected the end results of the simulation in any significant fashion.}.

 For each of the five cases we plot in figures 1 to 5 below the following functions: the matter functions $f$ and $a$, the metric functions $A$ and $B$ and the Ricci scalar $R$.
 In all cases, the metric functions $A(r)$ and $B(r)$ are positive throughout so that there is no event horizon.
 From the Einstein field equations in $2+1$ dimensions, we expect $R$ to plateau at its vacuum value of $6\Lambda$ which is what is observed.
 We also plot the metric function $A$ near the origin.
 This is to demonstrate that near the origin and hence in the core of the vortex, $A$ will depart from its ``asymptotic" $r^2$ dependence.
 This is particularly pronounced in cases $IV$ and $V$ where $A$ dips significantly below unity near the origin while remaining positive.
 For these two cases, near the core of the vortex, the metric looks nothing like the BTZ black hole metric.
 The caption for each of the five figures contains pertinent information besides what we mention below in the text.